Intersection of 3D lines (HL)

 There are other methods to find the point of intersection, but they involve cross products and/or magnitudes, hence larger numbers, so they are arguably harder.

+Sometimes, the two lines are linear trajectories.
 These typically involve time tt as a parameter.
 Here a single tt must simultaneously solve

 x: lt+x1=pt+x2x:\;\; lt + x_1 = pt + x_2